(1) A rich and well structured set of information common to the group that people can easily build upon.

 (2) Microcontributions (i.e., small contributions).

 Contributions should be brief so they can be read quickly and a new person can easily "get up to speed" on the status of the problem.
-BrainSwarming uses Post-Its upon which only a small amount of text can fit--much as Twitter's 140 character limit forces brevity and encourages self-editing.
+BrainSwarming in-person uses Post-Its upon which only a small amount of text can fit--much as Twitter's 140 character limit forces brevity and encourages self-editing.
+BrainSwarming online only accepts short phrases.
 With brainstorming, people can talk for long periods of time unless controlled by a facilitator.
 The silence and written Post-Its of BrainSwarming keep the talkative people under control with no need for a facilitator.

 (3) High Degree of Modularity (i.e., break problem into very small parts)